Symmetries for a High Level Neural Decoder on the Toric Code: Introduction

 \section{Introduction}

 A great challenge in the practical realization of quantum computing is the presence of noise which spoils accurate control of physical systems.
 The effect of such noise can be mitigated by using quantum error correction.
 The physical state of a system is encoded into the logical state of a quantum code.
 Then, computations can be performed on the logical level of the code.
 As coding introduces redundancy in the data, many errors can be detected and corrected by a decoder.
 According to the threshold theorem \cite{ThresholdTheorem1,ThresholdTheorem2}, quantum error correction allows us to perform quantum computations with arbitrary accuracy as long as all single component error rates are below a certain threshold.
 A promising approach to quantum error correction is the use of topological quantum codes.
 The surface code by \textcite{KitaevSurfaceCode}\cite{KitaevTC} possesses a high threshold error rate \cite{ThresholdOfTC} above some existing experimental error rates \cite{DiCarlo2009}.
 Furthermore, it has the advantage of only requiring nearest neighbour interactions.
 However, a problem in the practical realization of surface codes is the need for decoders that are both fast and accurate.
-Fast decoding is crucial because the decoding procedure should be shorter than the coherence time of the qubits, which can be of order 1 $\mu s$. \cite{ThresholdOfTC}.
+Fast decoding is crucial because the decoding procedure should be shorter than the coherence time of the qubits, which can be of order 1 $\mu s$ for superconducting qubit architectures \cite{DiCarlo2009}.
+While higher coherence times of order 10 $s$ can be reached in ion trap qubits \cite{HartyIonTraps}, superconducting qubits are currently the main candidate for experimental surface code realizations.